Short Term Rentals

 Attend a public hearing.

 What talking points speak to you?
-If political action is outside your comfort zone, ask a friend to help you write an email to your City Councilors and County Commissioners.
+If political action is outside your comfort zone, ask a friend to help you write an email to your City Councilors.
 It only takes a few minutes of your time.